andrewtavis/pltviz/README.md

 **Jump to:** [Plot](#plot) • [Advanced](#advanced) • [Routine](#routine) • [Novel](#novel) • [To-Do](#to-do)

 **stdviz** is a Python package for standardized visualization.
 Advanced, routine and novel plotting approaches are formatted to allow for easy variation while providing quick and exact results.
-In short, this package provides plotting templates.
+Coloration functions are also included for exact colors across plots and to assure that all functions can be ran with color hexes.

 # Installation via PyPi
 ```bash